influxdata/docs-v2/content/influxdb/v2.0/get-started.md

 {{% tab-content %}}
 ### Install InfluxDB v2.0

-We recommend installing InfluxDB v2.0 using [Homebrew](https://brew.sh/) on MacOS.
+We recommend using [Homebrew](https://brew.sh/) to install InfluxDB v2.0 on macOS:
-With Homebrew installed, run:

 ```sh
 brew update